Worship

 Your family is always welcome in worship!
 There are many options to help your family have a good experience:

-• Online Families | Contact Rev. Hope for children’s bulletins and coloring sheets.
+• Online Families | Reach out for children’s bulletins and coloring sheets.

 • Art Cart | Older children can fill a bag with items in The Nook to bring with them to worship.

-• 1st Sundays of the Month | Children and adults lead worship side-by-side together.
+• Children First Sundays | Children and adults lead worship side-by-side together typically once per quarter.
 Children lead the liturgy and prayers, read the scripture text, and serve Holy Communion, and the Children’s Choir sings special music.
-There is no Sunday School on Children First Sundays.
-Nursery Care is still available.
-This worship leadership style resumes in 2022.

 • The Nook | A Space connected to the Sanctuary, perfect for having a quiet moment.